 How much should you worry about this mistake?
 In the great scheme of things, it could be worse.
 The exception would be if you filled a completely oil-dry engine with coolant and drove it.
 That would be bad.
 The truth is, if what we’re talking about is a contamination, the damage takes a while to set in, and driving a few miles like this isn’t going to significantly decrease the lifespan of the engine.
 That said, once you realize the mistake, you should fix it immediately.

 While it’s OK not to panic, you should take care of this misstep sooner than later.
 The cost of an oil change or two is nothing compared to an all out breakdown in the future.
 Plus, an oil change is a pretty straightforward job, so no one even needs to know about your little “oops” moment.
 And that’s kind of priceless, no?

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on mixing antifreeze in oil, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.